 To learn more about audio dynamic range compression as a whole, check out my in-depth article The Complete Guide To Audio Compression & Compressors.

 What Is The Threshold Control Of A Compressor?

 The threshold control/parameter of a compressor sets the input signal amplitude threshold that will cause the compressor to engage and begin attenuating the signal.

-Previously, we discussed how a compressor will attenuated the “loudest parts” of a signal.
+Previously, we discussed how a compressor will attenuate the “loudest parts” of a signal.
 The threshold effectively tells the compressor when the signal is “loud enough”, which engages the compressor to begin working.

 So as the input signal level surpasses the set threshold, the compressor will engage.
-The amount of attenuation is defined by the ratio of the compressor and the amount of time it takes for the compressor to fully realize the ratio is defined by the compressor’s attack time parameter.
+The amount of attenuation is defined by the compressor’s ratio, and the time it takes for the compressor to fully realize this ratio is defined by the attack time parameter.